yaseminalpay/motive/README.md

 Enjoy!

-For more information, please go to [wiki](https://github.com/yaseminalpay/motive/wiki) page:
+For more information, please go to [wiki](https://github.com/yaseminalpay/motive/wiki) page.